 See, I’m fairly convinced that I’m going to die from skin-cancer in the not too distant future.
 No idea why, except I have light-ish skin, have never had a check-up and live in Australia.

-But irrespective of how it happens, the question looms large: will anybody care?
+But irrespective of how it happens, the question looms large: will anybody actually care?

 I sometimes think I’d be lucky to reach double-figures.
 Combined.